-- that may place the child or any other person at risk (e.g. risk of further harm, destruction of evidence or risk of retaliation against an allegation/incident)
+- that may place the child or any other person at risk (for example: risk of further harm, destruction of evidence, risk of retaliation against an allegation or incident)

-- if the student is an adult or mature minor and requests that you do not contact their parents /carers (unless you consider it necessary to inform the parents/carers in order to lessen or prevent a serious risk to the student’s safety).
+- if the student is an adult or mature minor and requests that you do not contact their parents or carers, unless you consider it necessary to inform the parents or carers in order to lessen or prevent a serious risk to the student’s safety.

-After consideration, the school principal (or delegate) may decide that it is in the best interest of the child to provide the parent/carer with information:
+After consideration, the school principal (or delegate) may decide that it is in the best interest of the child to provide the parent or carer with information:

-- on a disclosure or an alleged incident (providing only enough information so that the parent/carer can best protect and support their child)
+- on a disclosure or an alleged incident (providing only enough information so that the parent or carer can best protect and support their child)

-- (if appropriate) that a report has been made to DHHS and/or Victoria Police and it is likely they will be in contact
+- (if appropriate) that a report has been made to DFFH or Victoria Police and it is likely they will be in contact

 - that there are supports available.

-For more advice on what information can be shared, see:
+For more advice on what information can be shared, refer to:

 Privacy and Information Sharing.